Smithsonian/Match-Getty-AAT/README.md

+**This repo is now archived.
+Getty now has an [OpenRefine Reconciliation Service](https://www.getty.edu/research/tools/vocabularies/obtain/openrefine.html) that makes this redundant.**

 # Match Getty AAT

 Match Getty AAT is a prototype app that matches terms in a file to the Getty Art & Architecture Thesaurus using their Linked Open Data portal.